dubchild/jt2024/src/content/blog/case_floating-shelf-product-design.md

 ---
 ![img1](https://placehold.co/800x200/black/696969?text=New_Block_Collage)
 <!-- ![aa](@assets/images/mario_blocks/mario_block_collage1.png) -->
+### In the summer of 2023 I recieved a message from a stranger (YC) on Etsy that liked my products.
+YC wanted to know if I could design a cat wall for her based on Super Mario blocks.
+She wanted to commission a whole set, with the possibility to add more pieces later.
+My answer was an emphatic **'YES!'**

-### A stranger emailed me about making a cat wall based on Mario blocks.
-I accepted the challenge and designed a line of products for my Etsy store based on her commission.
-Since Black Friday, I have sold almost 30 blocks to more than a dozen satisfied customers.
+I accepted the challenge and designed a line of products for my Etsy store.
+I have sold over 30 blocks to more than a dozen satisfied customers.
 This is how I did it...

 ![alt text](../../assets/images/mario_blocks/client-msg1.png)